 - Scientific resourcing initiatives to develop innovative research projects.

 - Partnership development or maturation initiatives to advance technologies from proof of concept to innovation and even industrial transfer, and to generate economic value.

 - Carnot scheme integration initiatives, i.e. projects conducted with another Carnot Institute – France Futur Elevage – to combine expertise and foster interdisciplinarity.

 Interdisciplinarity and integrative approach

-The action of the institute Carnot Pasteur Microbes et Santé is structured around 4 themes, of which each forms a continuum between fundamental, applied and translational research: emerging infectious diseases; antimicrobial resistance; microbiota and non-communicable diseases; interface with maths, physics and chemistry.
+The action of Institut Carnot Pasteur Microbes & Santé is structured around 4 themes, each of which forms a continuum between fundamental, applied and translational research: emerging infectious diseases; antimicrobial resistance; microbiota and non-communicable diseases; interface with mathematics, physics and chemistry.

-Infectious diseases are a major industrial and public health issue, and remain in the core actions carried out by the institut Carnot Pasteur Microbes et Santé.
+Infectious diseases are a major industrial and public health issue, and remain the focus of core actions carried out by Institut Carnot Pasteur Microbes & Santé.

 Innovative technologies applied to biology, such as chemogenomic screening, imaging and microfluidics, are sources of innovation that open up new perspectives in biomedical research, in particular the identification of new biomarkers or therapeutic targets.
-This is why several units and technological platforms are also part of the Institut Carnot Pasteur Microbes et Santé.
+Consequently, several units and technological platforms are also part of Institut Carnot Pasteur Microbes & Santé.

-Integrated into the Institut Carnot Pasteur Microbes et Santé, the Institut Pasteur's Accelerator of Innovation supports various projects with high potential and valuable assets for transfer to industry.
-By combining funding strategies, technical support and business expertise, the Accelerator of Innovation aims to reduce technological development times in terms of licensing and commercialization of scientific discoveries.
+The Institut Pasteur's Innovation Accelerator integrated within Institut Carnot Pasteur Microbes & Santé, supports various projects with high potential and valuable assets for transfer to industry.
+By combining funding strategies, technical support and business expertise, the Innovation Accelerator aims to reduce technological development times in terms of licensing and commercialization of scientific discoveries.